Datavault-UK/automate-dv-docs/docs/tutorial/tut_eff_satellites.md

 The end date also forms part of the effectivity satellite payload, and is metadata related to the corresponding Link table, in the same way the start date is.

-In cases of 1-1 and 1-M (One to many) relationships, this can usually be inferred.
-Unfortunately, with M-M (Many to Many) relationships, it becomes impossible to infer the end date between a pair of specific business entities, so we must explicitly define it and track the end date separately.
+In cases of 1-1 and 1-M relationships, this can usually be inferred.
+Unfortunately, with M-M relationships, it becomes impossible to infer the end date between a pair of specific business entities, so we must explicitly define it and track the end date separately.

 #### Effective From (src_eff)